SergeyAfonin/ONU_Team_25.01.17/Workin progress 3D modeling.md

 *16.02.2017-26.02.2017 Graphics configuration and optimization Laboratory corridor asset (beta) (https://github.com/EMICVL/ONU.OD.UA-Workspace/tree/master/LaboratoryCorridorAsset)

 *27.02.2017-12.03.17 Fixed error.
 Changed the design of the corridor.
 A PCR block was added.
-Added a standard laboratory block with electric boards, power lines and sockets; Ceiling with fire-fighting system; Plumbing.
+Added a standard laboratory block with electric boards, power lines and sockets; Ceiling with fire-fighting system; Plumbing; Automatic door